BestTimesToVisit.com Logo

 food

 Venture beyond the tourist trail and discover Zermatt's surprisingly robust wine scene.
-Several local restaurants boast hidden cellars stocked with exceptional Swiss wines.
-Ask your hotel concierge or local guides for recommendations on intimate wine tastings.
+Several local restaurants and hotels boast hidden wine cellars stocked with exceptional Swiss and international wines.
+Ask your hotel concierge or restaurant staff for recommendations and a private tasting.

 food